pauldmccarthy/pauldmccarthy.github.io/_posts/2023-06-08-north-wales.md

 outdoorsy types.

 <div class="s3-strip" images="2.jpg"> </div> <sup>My friend Dave excited at
-the prospect of getting stuck into Fear of Infection (E4 6a), at Clogwyn Mawr Cwmglas.</sup>
+the prospect of getting stuck in[to] Fear of Infection (E4 6a), at Clogwyn Mawr Cwmglas.</sup>

 After having a couple of nasty (but thankfully minor) injuries over the past